The Isithelo project:

 Students will have 10 days - May 13 to May 22.
 Students will complete the bulk of the work during these 10 days, but may also choose to work outside of school hours.

-The school will be able to provide some resources for students to complete their project.
+The school will to provide some resources for students to complete their project.
 If students require additional supplies, not available at the school, they will need to purchase on their own.
 When determining their Isithelo project, student must be mindful of this, and communicate with parents.

 Are there limitations as to how the product can be created?
 What materials/resources/supplies are available?